 1) Board Committee Service: The most essential service Fellows provide is a non-voting board and committee participation.
 By serving on committees and attending board meetings, students integrate into the organization and give quality input to the organization to aid in decision making processes.

 2) Mission Competition: The program seeks to encourage students to complete projects or lead initiatives for the organizations they are assigned to and to advance the mission mentioned above.
 These projects or initiatives will enable students to apply the skills learned in business school in a real world company and provide valuable insights and service to the organization.
-To ensure high quality project deliverables, students are encouraged engage early in the cycle to define the scope of a possible project or initiative.
+To ensure high quality project deliverables, students are encouraged to engage early in the cycle to define the scope of a possible project or initiative.
 There will also be regular check in with the Fellows with regards to the deliverables and timelines.
 At the end of the assignment, the Fellows will submit their work for review by the Board Fellows Staff.
-The top 3 projects/initiatives will be presented to Fellows, faculty, staff, nonprofit board members, and government leaders at an end of the semester banquet.

-3) Board Fellows: Finally, the program seeks to assign two students to each organization – a first-year and second-year graduate student will be paired.
+3) Board Fellows: Finally, the program seeks to assign one or two students to each organization.
 In doing so, a mentor relationship is formed and organizations receive the benefits of various skills sets and talent.